 Location: Between 40th and 42nd Streets & Fifth and Sixth Avenues// Hours: Typically 7am-10pm (but its a park, so you can walk around whenever!)// Cost: Many activities are free; items are available to purchase including food and gifts; ice skating admission is free but skate rentals are $20.

 While you’re at Bryant Park, be sure to check out the Children’s Center in the Stephen A. Schwarzian Building of the New York Public Library.
 It wasn’t yet open when we were there on this trip, but it houses the original Winnie the Pooh and it’s also known for one of the best story times in the city.
 So much so that you usually need to get there early to get a ticket (they’re free) given the limited space within story time.
-Even though we didn’t go inside, Will got to see the Lion statues (his favorite animal of the moment) and spend some time running around on the steps.
+Even though we didn’t go inside, we stopped to see the Lion statues and run around.

 Location: 42nd St & 5th Ave// Hours: Open Every day, hours vary (check website) // Cost: Free